Timeline of the WNBA: Background

-Cleveland
+Cleveland Sirens

 Cleveland was previously home to the Rockers, one of the WNBA’s original eight members when the league began play in 1997.
 However, the franchise folded after the 2003 season when former owner Gordon Gund could not sell the team due to tumbling revenue and erratic attendance.

 The new team will play at Rocket Arena, home of the National Basketball Association's (NBA) Cleveland Cavaliers.
-The WNBA filed a trademark application for the name “Cleveland Rockers”, a potential sign of the league’s intentions to revive the team name.
+On August 4, 2026, the team's name was revealed as the Cleveland Sirens.

 Detroit

 Detroit was previously home to the Shock, one of the WNBA’s first expansion teams when it began play in 1998.
 Between 1998 and 2009, the Shock won three WNBA championships.
 However, the team’s low fan attendance led the franchise to relocate to Tulsa, Oklahoma, in 2009, where it played until 2015.
-The franchise moved again in 2015, to Arlington, Texas, and is now called the Dallas Wings.
+The franchise moved again in 2015, to Arlington, Texas, and are now called the Dallas Wings.

 The new team will play at Little Caesars Arena, home of the NBA's Detroit Pistons.
 The WNBA coincidentally filed a trademark application for the name “Detroit Shock” the same day Tom Gores, owner of the Pistons, submitted his offer for a WNBA expansion team, a potential sign of the league’s intentions to revive the team name.